JoshuaatBU/2020-sensor-miniproject/README.md

 * Even with a driven change in temperature, two standard deviations should only eliminate actual failures
 * A persistent change would not indicate a failed sensor in a real system, because these sensors are simulated on the back end by a defined distribution, it likely would.
 Temperature changes for all kinds of reasons, daily temperature cycles, occupences, etc that would drive persistent changes.
 * What are possible bounds on temperature for each room type?
+* The temperature appears to be normally distributed, so bounds were defined using 2*sqrt(variance) for each sensor.
+Technically, there aren't any hard bounds on what the sensor could read.

 ### Task 4: Conclusions